com-lihaoyi/scalasql/docs/design.md

 1. We assume that most applications are not ultra-high-concurrency, and blocking database operations are fine.
-If slow languages with blocking operations are enough for ultra-large-scale systems like Dropbox (Python), Github (Ruby), or Instagram (Youtube), they should be enough for the vast majority of systems a developer may want to build.
+If slow languages with blocking operations are enough for ultra-large-scale systems like Dropbox (Python), Instagram (Python), Youtube (Python), Github (Ruby), and Stripe (Ruby), they should be enough for the vast majority of systems a developer may want to build.

 2. We assume that most queries are relatively simple, most database query optimizers do a reasonable job, and the increased _predictability_ and _simplicity_ of not doing